wengf2086/AruDiscordBot/README.md

 I'm also thinking about creating an interactive music player with buttons so that users don't have to type commands to pause, resume, repeat, shuffle, and loop the queue.
 We'll see when I can get to that.

 ### Info Commands
-Aru also provides info commands that will show information about a user or server:
+Aru also provides info commands that will show information about a user or server, fetch a user's profile picture, or provide an explanation about a specific command.

 #### Getting User Information
 Displays information about the specified user.
 Information available depends on whether or not the user is a member of the current server.